 “The sense of your satisfaction when you finish your project.
 That moment when you have red-pointed that route you’ve spent so much blood, sweat and tears, only to be greeted by an amazing view at the top.
 Climbing for me is more than just a sport, it’s an addiction.”

-Ryan started his climbing journey in 2008, what started out as an ordinary CCA grew into something he would be pursuing for many years to come.
+Ryan started his climbing journey in 2008, what started out as an ordinary C.C.A. (co-curriculum activity) grew into something he would be pursuing for many years to come.
 Ryan’s primary discipline is lead climbing but he also enjoys putting other disciplines into the mix such as speed climbing and bouldering.
 When not competing, he travels to the outdoors to embrace all the beautiful lines Mother Nature has to offer.
-Despite being the youngest athlete among the titans, he does hope to one day fill the shoes of his other outstanding Climb Asia teammates.